 However, there are still plans to introduce rules with a similar purpose.
-Currently, there is a rule of presumed continuous tax residency in Sweden during the ten years after an individual has left Sweden, implying that careful planning may be necessary before departure.
+Currently, there is a rule of presumed continuous tax residency in Sweden during the five years after an individual has left Sweden, implying that careful planning may be necessary before departure.

 In many cases, tax treaties reduce this period; however, Sweden is generally attentive to how the new residence state taxes the income.
 UK non-domiciled residents are one example whereby Sweden only exempts income if it is remitted and taxed in the UK.